Skip to Content

 States Where EVERYONE Must Wear Seat Belts in an RV

 As we just explained, everyone in the front seats is required to wear seat belts in every state.
 However, the RV seat belt laws vary for people riding in the back of an RV.
+We gathered this information primarily from the GHSA interactive map and Cruise America.

 The following list are states that require every occupant to wear seat belts regardless of age or where they’re riding in an RV: